(CNN) — If you're planning to travel to the Netherlands, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 European Union residents are allowed to enter the Netherlands for any reason, but there are different rules for those traveling from "safe" areas within the EU/Schengen area and those traveling from areas deemed high risk.

-Travelers arriving from safe areas must fill in a health declaration before their arrival and take a Covid test once they've entered the Netherlands, while those coming from high risk areas must provide either proof of vaccination, proof of recovery from coronavirus or a negative Covid test result.
+Travelers arriving from safe areas must fill in a health declaration before their arrival and take a Covid test once they've entered the Netherlands.
+At present, there are no countries within the EU/Schengen area that are designated "safe."

 What are the restrictions?